rcaspergit/pi_projects/docs/reports/Older_Memory_tech.md

 Figure 9

 The M27C256B chip was placed over the UV light, 280 nm for one hour.
-The chip was then placed back in the test harness and all addresses were accessed and the data bits were all 1, the data LED&#39;s never went out demonstrating that the Chip has been successfully erased.
+The chip was then placed back in the test harness and all addresses were accessed and the data bits were all 1, the data LEDs never went out demonstrating that the Chip has been successfully erased.

 ## W27E040-12 <a name="W27E040"></a>: